dynatrace-ace-services/slo_template/README.md

     monaco deploy manifest.yaml -p slo_highleveltemplate

 ## Default value
+Optional :
-(Optional : no need to set these slo variables.
-If wuou need change one of them, you've just to set the specific variables and (re)deploy the SLO template with Monaco)
+  No need to set these slo variables.
+  If you need to change one of them, you've just to set the specific variable and (re)deploy the SLO template with Monaco

 - High level